akashdp3/programming-notes/notes/javascript/asynchronous-javascript.md

 const name = "Will";
 ```

-As soon as we start running code, we start creating a `execution context`.
+As soon as we start running code, we start creating a javascript `execution context`.

 - **Thread of execution**: Parsing and executing the code line after line
 - **Live memory of variables with data**: Also known as Global Variable Enviornment